Hapoel Be'er Sheva F.C.: Return to the top

 In the 2016–17 season, Be'er Sheva won the title of Super Cup after winning 4–2 against the cup holder Maccabi Haifa.
 That season the team participated in the UEFA Champions League qualification reaching the playoffs after beating Sheriff Tiraspol from Moldova and Olympiacos from Greece.
-In the playoffs the team was eliminated by Celtic and as a result fell to the UEFA Europa League stage.
+In the playoffs the team was eliminated by Celtic and as a result fell to the UEFA Europa League.
 In the group stage the club won twice against Inter Milan, managed two draws against Southampton and lost twice to Sparta Prague finishing second in the Group and progressing beyond the group stage of a European competition for the first time in their history.
 In the round of 32, Be'er Sheva was drawn against Beşiktaş from Turkey, and was eliminated after losing 2–5 in the final two games.
 On 28 December 2016, the team won the Toto Cup of the Israeli Premier League, the third most important Israeli football competition, after a 4–1 win over Ironi Kiryat Shmona in the final game held in Netanya Stadium.
-On 29 April, Be'er Sheva won 2–1 Maccabi Tel Aviv in Netanya Stadium achieving the second consecutive championship with three games remaining for the season.
+On 29 April 2017, Be'er Sheva won 2–1 against Maccabi Tel Aviv in Netanya Stadium achieving the second consecutive championship and the fourth in their history with three games remaining for the season.

-In the 2017–18 season, Be'er Sheva won the title of Super Cup after winning 4–2 the cup holder Bnei Yehuda Tel Aviv.
+In the 2017–18 season, Be'er Sheva won the title of Super Cup for the second time in a row after winning 4–2 against the cup holder Bnei Yehuda Tel Aviv.
 This season the team took part in qualifying for the UEFA Champions League and reached the playoff stage after beating Budapest Honvéd from Hungary and Ludogorets Razgrad from Bulgaria.
 In the playoffs, the team was eliminated against Maribor from Slovenia and as a result fell to the UEFA Europa League stage.
 At the end of the season the team won the fifth championship in its history, and for the third time in a row.

-In the 2019–20 season, Be'er Sheva won the title of State Cup for the second time in their history after winning 2-0.